 Heart pacemaker.
-Coloured chest X-ray showing a surgically-implanted heart pacemaker (at upper right).
-The two lungs appear white inside the ribcage bones, while the heart is the dark region at lower centre right.
-The pacemaker supplies electrical impulses along a lead (part of which is coiled) to the heart to keep it beating regularly.
-Pacemakers are fitted in patients with a malfunctioning sinoatrial node, the part of the heart which initiates each heartbeat, or in patients with a heart block which impairs the nerve impulses generated by the node.
-Heart pacemakers may provide a regular impulse or discharge only when a heartbeat is missed.
+Frontal X-ray of the chest of a 64-year-old patient with a heart pacemaker (upper right).
+The heart is at lower centre.
+Cardiac diseases can make the heart need to pump harder.
+As it is a muscle, the heart grows if it has an increased workload.
+The pacemaker has leads to supply regular electrical impulses to the heart so that it beats normally.
+Pacemakers are fitted in patients with a malfunctioning sinoatrial node, the part of the heart that initiates the heartbeat, or in patients with a heart block, which impairs the nerve impulses generated by the node.
+Pacemakers may provide a regular impulse or discharge only when a heartbeat is missed.

 Model release not required.
 Property release not required.